xwu/xwu-swift-numerics/integers-part-2.md

 ## Overflow behavior

-> Rust now takes a similar approach for handling integer overflow; therefore,
+> Rust now takes a similar approach to handling integer overflow; therefore,
 > Swift users may find [a write-up about Rust's design evolution][ref 6-1] to be
 > useful.

-As mentioned previously, Swift's standard arithmetic operators trap on integer overflow.
+As previously mentioned, Swift's standard arithmetic operators trap on integer overflow.
 Integer overflow checking is [disabled][ref 6-2] in `-Ounchecked` mode, which is not recommended for general use.